datkumar/code-journal/src/content/concepts/dev/git/03-git-branches.md

 git checkout -b BRANCH_NAME
 ```

-The `checkout` command can also be used to switch into a certain commit within the history or restore certain files' state from older history too:
+The `checkout` command can also be useThe git rerere functionality is a bit of a hidden feature.
+The name stands for “reuse recorded resolution” and, as the name implies, it allows you to ask Git to remember how you’ve resolved a hunk conflict so that the next time it sees the same conflict, Git can resolve it for you automatically.d to switch into a certain commit within the history or restore certain files' state from older history too:

 ```sh title="Other uses of 'checkout'"
 # Switch into a commit (puts 'HEAD' in detached if not latest commit of any branch)